Royal Air Force roundels: Colours

 Roundel and fin-flash colours changed several times during the First World War because of severe problems with fading.
 The third standard (VB3 and VR3) would be used until the early 1930s when much brighter colours replaced the red and blue at the same time that rudder stripes were omitted.
 The red and blue were both duller and less saturated than later versions and varied considerably as paint was usually mixed locally.
 The actual switchover began in 1929 but new aircraft were still being delivered in 1932 with the earlier colours.

 For the period from the early 1930s until 1938, Roundel Red was close to FS 595 21136 and the Roundel Blue was slightly lighter and brighter than FS 595 15056.
 Trainer Yellow was close to FS 595 23538.

 Photo 2, a restored Bristol F.2 Fighter is a fairly good representation of the late interwar colours.
 On fabric covered aircraft these were glossy (as was the general finish) until dulled with age, even during the First World War.

 In 1938, with the threat of war looming, new markings colours were introduced along with camouflage.
 The blue was darker, becoming similar to FS 595 25050 while the red became a slightly brownish brick-red, about FS 595 20109.
 The trainer yellow stayed the same shade but all colours were now matte.
 These colours remained standard for another eight years.
 To further complicate matters, old stocks continued to be used up.
 A series of colour photos of a Miles Master show wing and fuselage roundels (C and C1) in dull colours, while the fin flash remains in the bright pre-war colours, albeit with the later proportions.
 Other colour photos show a mixture of bright and dull colours being used on the same insignia, though all instances found have been of trainers.

 Post-war colours were specified by the new BS 381 colour standard and approximate the late pre-war colours except for special cases, such as anti-flash markings and the current low visibility markings.
 The old blue colour, Aircraft Blue on BS381c was BS108.
 A new colour BS110, Roundel blue, made on Phthlalocyanine blue, was introduced in the early 1960s to improve weather fastness.

+In popular culture

+Roundels in general and the RAF roundel in particular have been associated with pop art of the 1960s, appearing in paintings by Jasper Johns and British artist Sir Peter Blake.
+It became part of the pop consciousness when British rock group The Who wore RAF roundels (and Union Flags) as part of their stage apparel at the start of their career.
+Subsequently it came to symbolise Mods and the Mod revival.
+The roundel is often used on clothing of the Ben Sherman brand.